-- 1. Identify the exact location of the leak by visual observation or pot holing. - 2.
-Once the leak has been located isolate the section by closing all the associated mainline valves.
-Mark on the Water System Map which valves are being closed to determine the affected area that will be without water while the line is repaired. - 3.
-Inform the residents in the affected area by means identified in the Emergency Notification Plan (Attachment 4).
-Inform the Division of Drinking Water within 24 hours. - 4.
-Proceed to repair the line.
+- 1. Start one of the wells if water pressure less than 50% of normal. - 2.
+Identify the exact location of the leak by visual observation or pot holing.
+Confirm system pressure at sentinel monitoring locations and at location of resident that reported the leak, if applicable.
+Record the system pressures observed. - 3.
+Once the leak has been located, isolate the section by closing all the associated mainline valves.
+Mark on the Water System Map which valves are being closed to determine the affected area that will be without water while the line is repaired. - 4.
+Monitor and record the tank levels observed during the water main break. - 5.
+If customers are going to be without water during the main line repair, inform the residents in the affected area by means identified in the Emergency Notification Plan (Attachment 4).).
+Means of notification include initially placing sandwich board signs with notices in the affected area along with information on the front gate entrance sign and the marquee.
+Prior to restoring service in the affected area, inform the Division of Drinking Water immediately for all breaks in the main distribution system or when pressure is lost. - Proceed to repair the line.
 Record observations, document repair procedures, and list the materials and equipment needed for the repair.
-Fill out the Water Main Repair Incident Report (Attachment 3), and forward a copy to the Division of DrinkingWater. - 5.
-Turn the water main valves back on and inform residents.
-Flush the section that was repaired until water is clear; use a clear container and check the water every minute for cloudiness and sediment.
+Fill out the Water Main Repair - Incident Report (Attachment 3), and forward a copy to the Division of Drinking Water